 Are you self-conscious about your crooked teeth?
-Do you want an easier way to subtly realign your smile?
+Do you want an easier way to realign your smile subtly?
 Receive cosmetic dental care with Invisalign clear aligners today.
 Dr. Srotalina Khanna provides Invisalign treatment to patients in Bethesda, MD.
-Straightening crooked or misaligned teeth not only improves the look of the smile but helps prevent future oral health problems.
+Straightening crooked or misaligned teeth improves the look of the smile and helps prevent future oral health problems.
 Realigning the smile with Invisalign can make it easier for patients to maintain their oral health.

 Why Straighten Crooked Teeth?

 Crooked teeth are also more likely to chip or crack.
-When your teeth don’t come together properly, the stress and pressure of your bite is unevenly distributed.
+When your teeth don’t come together properly, the stress and pressure of your bite are unevenly distributed.
 Certain teeth take on more pressure than they’re meant to handle, leading to chips or breaks.
-Teeth can come together at odd angles, leading for certain teeth and areas to take on more wear than others.
+Teeth can come together at odd angles, leading to certain teeth and areas taking on more wear than others.